 In general “astroturfing” is the practice of masking the advocates of a message or organization in order to make it appear as though it was posted organically, out of good merit, instead of the business paying for the positive exposure.

-Simply put, astroturfing in the business world is a way to build brand trust amongst yourself and your potential audience.
+Simply put, astroturfing in the business world is a less-than-honorable way to build brand trust amongst your potential audience and peers.
 Although it may be deceitful it is done by publishing misleading news to cover any negative press that may exist online.

 While this is great, the average consumer may simply believe that the newspaper wrote that article due to that company’s “stellar reputation”.
 Little do they know that the brand is trying to cover up something negative.